-If we could observe a cube rotating in one plane through a fourth dimension and observe it from right angles to that plane then it would appear to shrink down to a line before expanding back to a mirror image of itself.
+If we could observe a cube rotating in one plane through a fourth dimension, and observe it from right angles to that plane, then it would appear to shrink down to a plane before expanding back to a mirror image of itself.

 If we could observe a cube rotating simultaneously in all three planes through a fourth dimension it would appear to shrink to a point before expanding again into a mirror image of itself, assuming that we viewed it from less than a full perspective in four dimensions.

 Now the main properties of fundamental particles all seem to manifest in a (plus or minus) THREEFOLD FORM: -